 Sciatica may produce a mild burning sensation or a sharp, electric-like jolt.
 While it’s possible to feel this pain at an isolated point along the path of the nerve, you’re more likely to experience radiating pain that follows an uninterrupted path.

-Sciatica usually gets worse after long stretches of sitting or standing.
+Sciatica usually gets worse after long periods of sitting or standing.
 In severe cases, sciatic nerve pain can be triggered or aggravated by minor movements like reaching or coughing.

 How does chiropractic care help sciatica?